 - Activate Yeast: In a small bowl, mix ¼ cup warm water with 1 tablespoon sugar.
 Sprinkle yeast and wait for it to froth (5-10 mins).8 grams instant yeast, 1 tablespoon sugar, ¼ cup warm water

-- Prepare Wet Ingredients: Whisk your room-temperature Greek yogurt and eggs in a separate bowl.
-Tip: If the mixture is still fridge cold, slowly microwave at 15-second intervals to bring it to room temp (do not cook).1 cup Greek yogurt, 2 egg
+- Prepare Wet Ingredients: Whisk your room-temperature Greek yogurt and eggs in a separate bowl.1 cup Greek yogurt, 2 egg

 - Mix Dry Ingredients: Combine gluten-free flour, baking powder, and salt in a large bowl.
-Mix well.2 ¼ cups Bob's Red Mill all-purpose gluten-free flour, 2 teaspoon baking powder, 1 teaspoon salt
+Mix well.2 ¼ cups all-purpose gluten-free flour, 2 teaspoon baking powder, 1 teaspoon salt

 - Combine Wet and Dry: Add the yeast and yogurt-egg mixture to the dry ingredients.
 Mix with a spatula for 2-3 minutes.
 The dough will be very wet at first then come together.
 It will still be slightly sticky (see image in post) once combined, which is normal for making gluten-free bagels.

-- Rest and Rise: Grease a glass bowl with some olive oil, add the dough then cover and let rise in a warm spot.
-It is ready once it doubles in size, about 1-2 hours depending on your kitchen temperature.
+- First Rise: Grease a glass bowl with some olive oil, add the dough then cover and let rise in a warm spot.
+It is ready once it doubles in size, about 1-2 hours, depending on your kitchen temperature.

-- Shape Dough: Divide the dough into 8 pieces.
-Then with slightly floured hands roll the divided dough into a ball.
+- Shape Dough: Roll each piece of dough into a ball.
 Place them onto a parchment-lined baking sheet.
-Then use your finger to make a hole (¾ inch wide) in the middle.
+Then, use your finger to make a hole (¾ inch wide) in the middle.

-- Second Quick Rest: While you prep the water bath, let your shaped bagels rest for 5 minutes.
+- Quick Second Rise: While you prep the water bath, let your shaped bagels rest for 5 minutes.
 This will help them puff back up.

-- Add Toppings and Bake: Sprinkle with everything bagel seasoning then bake for 20-25 mins until golden.2 tablespoon everything bagel seasoning
+- Bake: Bake for 20-25 mins until golden brown.
+Cool for 10 minutes before slicing.2 tablespoon everything bagel seasoning

 Notes

-- Freezer: For longer storage, place your gluten-free bagels in a freezer-safe bag and freeze for up to 3 months.
+- Freezer: Once cooled, freeze in a zip-top bag for up to 3 months.

 Ashley says